WebAssembly/component-model/design/mvp/Async.md

   concurrency
 * `subtask.cancel`: allow a supertask to signal to a subtask that its result is no longer wanted and to please wrap it up promptly
-* `subtask.drop`: allow tail-calling a subtask so that the current wasm instance can be torn down eagerly
+* allow "tail-calling" a subtask so that the current wasm instance can be torn down eagerly
 * `task.index`+`task.wake`: allow tasks in the same instance to wait on and wake each other (async condvar-style)
 * `nonblocking` function type attribute: allow a function to declare in its